🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Area 52

 Just when we began to think every new and exciting thing in marijuana had already been created, Surprise!
 In walks delta 8 THC.
-This new and exciting substance gives users the euphoric experience theyā€™re looking for, but without the negative side effects.
+This new and exciting hemp derived THC gives users the euphoric experience they’re looking for, but without the negative side effects.

 It’s no secret the country is moving forward with legalizing marijuana; however, the process is slow, and each state has the right to make its own regulations.
 The process is being sped up thanks to the federal decriminalization of hemp products (delta 8 and delta 10 THC).

-Is Delta 8 THC Legal in New Mexico?
+Is Delta 8 Legal in New Mexico?

 Yes.
-Delta 8 THC is legal in New Mexico.
+Delta 8 THC is legal in New Mexico

-According to the new definitions listed in the New Mexico Hemp Manufacturing Act, enacted on January 28, 2020, defines ā€˜hempā€™ is any Cannabis sativa plant with a THC concentration of less than 0.3%.
-In this act, hemp and all associated derivatives, isomers, and cannabinoids are legal within the state.
-This act serves as a modification of the stateā€™s Environmental Protect Act.
+According to the new definitions listed in the New Mexico Hemp Manufacturing Act, enacted on January 28, 2020, a hemp plant (Cannabis sativa L) is defined as having a THC concentration of less than 0.3 percentage by dry weight and post-decarboxylation methods.

 What About Delta 10 THC?